 In Node-RED you can configure logic operators such as IF/THEN/ELSE, AND/OR, and others.
-Using Node-RED you can create highly complex and really smart automations with a lot of conditions, forks, and details using the visual editor.
-Node-RED makes this possible whereas Home Assistant automations would struggle.
+Using Node-RED you can create highly complex and brilliant automations with plenty of conditions, forks, and details using the visual editor.
+Node-RED makes this possible, whereas Home Assistant automations would struggle.

 As an example, my bedtime flow will turn off the lights, it will switch off a couple of SONOFF switches so the room is in complete darkness, and will then start playing ambient sounds on my Google Home speaker, which will gradually decrease in volume.
 This automation would have taken up many lines of YAML code but in Node-RED the visual nature of the automation allows me to see everything.
 For me personally, Node-RED makes setting up complex automations a lot easier.

 And then there’s the fact that Node-RED is quite fun to use.
 For me, at least, it is.
 I enjoy setting up my flows much more than writing YAML.
 I look forward to finding a solution to a problem using nodes in Node-RED.

 How I use Home Assistant and Node-RED: The best of both worlds

 Home Assistant is the nervous system of my home.
 Everything is connected to Home Assistant, and it monitors the state of each and every connected device.
 Node-RED is the brains of the operation.
 It uses Home Assistant as a compatibility layer and controls all automations through it.
 If a state changes, Home Assistant will be informed of that change and Node-RED will execute commands that are configured for that change in state.

 I’ll sometimes use the automation editor in Home Assistant for elementary tasks.
 A simple automation such as turning off all lights when everyone is sleeping doesn’t need to be set up in Node-RED.